Becka Mckiness

 Next will be either speeches or dinner.
 This will most likely be determined on if you have a plated dinner or buffet.
 If you have a buffet you will most likely go right into speeches after the cake cutting.
 This way guests are not walking around during the speeches.
 If it is a plated meal you might have speeches throughout the dinner course.
 The time this takes varies on how many speeches there are, how long they are, and if it happens during dinner or at a separate time.
 During dinner we can potentially sneak out for some sunset photos while guests are finishing their meal.

-Either right before dinner or after you will likely have your first dances.
-After dinner the dance floor will be open for guests.
+Typically after dinner you will have your first dances.
+After that the dance floor will be open for guests.
 Your D.J/band will set up the time for a bouquet/garter toss (if applicable) I typically only need 30min-1 hour to capture the open dance floor.

 Most Importantly....